 About the Author

-Andy Lim (www.simpleslr.info) runs a profitable photography business that spans wedding photography, commercial photography and conducting photography workshops.
+Andy Lim (www.simpleslr.info) runs a profitable photography business that spans wedding photography, commercial photography, and photography workshops.

 Like This Article?